felixsc1/BlockchainDevelopment/README.md

 # BlockchainDevelopment
-Educational code using python for blockchain development
+Educational code here using only web3.py.
+Discontinued, see Repository [insertlink] for implementation with a brownie, a more powerful python framework.